microsoft/Purview-ADB-Lineage-Solution-Accelerator/deploy-base.md

     > If you do not have line feed endings, your cluster will fail to start due to an init script error.

 3. Upload the init script and jar to dbfs using the [Databricks CLI](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/cli/)
+    * Alternatively, use the [databricks workspace import --format SOURCE](https://github.com/databricks/cli/blob/main/docs/commands.md#databricks-workspace-import---import-a-workspace-object) command to upload the init script as a workspace file.

     ```text
     dbfs mkdirs dbfs:/databricks/openlineage